Rigidity of high dimensional graph manifolds: Irreducible graph manifolds

 \chapter{Irreducible graph manifolds}

-In order to study in detail the quasi-isometric properties of the fundamental groups of graph manifolds, we would like to find conditions which ensure that walls and chambers are quasi-isometrically embedded in the universal covering.
-In order to do this, we introduce below the notion of \emph{irreducible} graph manifolds.
-As usual, we denote by $M$ a $n$-dimensional graph manifold with universal covering $\tilM$.
+In Section~\ref{noncat0-easy:subsec} we proved that there exist examples of graph manifolds $M$ with the property that certain walls of $\tilM$ are \emph{not} quasi-isometrically embedded in $M$.
+In order to study in detail the quasi-isometric properties of the fundamental groups of graph manifolds, we would like to find conditions that prevent this phenomenon to occur.
+The main result of this Chapter shows that, if $M$ is irreducible, then walls and chambers of $\tilM$ are quasi-isometrically embedded in $\tilM$.